andk/pause/doc/local-dev-docker-compose.md

 * `docker compose up`
 * Go to `http://pause.localhost:8080`
+  * It might happen that your browser redirects to `https://pause.localhost:8080`, which won't work.
+If this happens, adjust the protocol in the browser address bar and reload.
 * Login with userid `testuser`, password `test`
 * Play around with it!
-* Read mail sent by pause at `http://localhost:8025`
+* Read mail sent by PAUSE at `http://localhost:8025`
 * `docker compose down`

 The setup will persist after `docker compose down`.